joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/19/briefing/how-are-immigrants-feeling.html

 **Minneapolis is a top women's sports city.
 A local champion explains why**\
 `Minneapolis at No. 2 in our Top Women's Sports Cities ranking may be a bit of a surprise.
-But not if you talk to the longtime WNBA coach.`\
+But not if you talk to Cheryl Reeve.`\
 https://nytimes.com/athletic/6817209/2025/11/19/minneapolis-top-sports-cities-cheryl-reeve/

 **To play or not to play: The case for and against making the conference championship**\